Xisouyang/SPD_1.4_Pseudocode/StoryBoarding_pseudocode.md

+Handle Story Data

 	Call API to get story data

-     Save story data, or display error if no data was found

-     If we received story data
+	     Save story data, or display error if no data was found If we received story data
 		Parse the story data
 		Pass parsed story data to other screen
 	     Otherwise
 		Pass original data to other screen